 The navigation on mobile devices for the Frontrow template will display a menu button next to the site title or logo image.
 Touching the menu button on your mobile device will open the navigation.
 Pages added to your Main navigation and Secondary navigation will appear in this menu.

-Note: The navigation on Gallery pages will appear differently depending on the Gallery Navigation settings within your Style Editor.
+Note: The navigation on Gallery pages will appear differently depending on the Gallery Navigation settings within Site Styles.
 The Gallery Navigation (Active) color will be used as the background for the mobile navigation on gallery pages, while the Navigation (Active) color will be used as the mobile navigation background on all other pages.

 Gallery Pages will display images at full width and stacked on your mobile device.